mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

                 web3.eth.getStorageAt("0x9168fBa74ADA0EB1DA81b8E9AeB88b083b42eBB4", 1)
                 // returns: `0x0000000000000000000000000000000000000000000000000000000000000005`
                 ```
+            * dynamic arrays and structs always occupy a new slot
+                * any variables following them will also be initialized to start a new storage slot
         * it is not cheap in terms of gas - so we need to optimize the use of storage
             ```
             contract storageExample {